HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 **Load balancing:** The compute node cluster mode of HotDB Server can achieve high availability and load balancing through LVS/F5.
 The application accesses the distributed transactional database service of HotDB Server through VIP of LVS.
 The distributed transactional database service is transparent to the application program, and the failure of single or multiple nodes in the compute node cluster has no effect on the application program.

-**HotDB Backup:** Distributed transactional database backup program independently developed by Hotpu, is responsible for backup of transaction data.
+**HotDB Backup:** Distributed transactional database backup program independently developed by HotDB, is responsible for backup of transaction data.

-**HotDB Listener:** A pluggable component developed by HotDB technology, which needs to be deployed separately and run in an independent process, so as to solve the problem of linear performance expansion under the strong consistency (XA) mode of cluster.
+**HotDB Listener:** A pluggable component developed by HotDB, which needs to be deployed separately and run in an independent process, so as to solve the problem of linear performance expansion under the strong consistency (XA) mode of cluster.

 #### Explanation of technical terms